 You can see the latest information on impacted services listed A-Z on this page and you can continue to access services, such as payments and our planning portal, online.
 Services not listed on this page are currently running normally.

 We are collecting all bins in Ashfield and there are no changes to bin and waste collections.

 If you are self-isolating, place personal waste (such as used tissues) and any disposable cleaning cloths within a disposable rubbish bag.
 Place this inside a second bag, tie securely, and keep separate from other waste in the room in which you are self-isolating.
 Keep aside for at least 72 hours before putting into your normal household waste (red-lidded) bin.

 If you are unable to put your bin out for collection due to self-isolation please contact us on 0800 183 8484.

 Our Building Control team are still providing a full service, including inspections subject to social distancing guidance.

-Car parks at our parks and green spaces currently remain closed.
+Car parks at our parks and green spaces are open.

 We will extend season tickets for residents by three months once charges are reintroduced.